MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 During this stage, the model is deployed to a hosting and inferencing platform or the serve layer of AI workloads.
 The APIs need to be packaged as a scalable container.
 The container platform can be a managed compute or custom hosting platform.
 Operational practices should ensure safe deployment and enable rollbacks.

 Start with platform as a service (PaaS) and serverless solutions like Azure OpenAI Service to simplify adoption and management.
 Consider using the Azure Machine Learning Serverless API for aggregating endpoint access.
 Managed compute clusters are a viable option for advanced needs.
-Self-hosting on AKS is also another option.
+Self-hosting on AKS is another option.
 Make sure you right-size your compute and maintain proper isolation from other workloads.
 You can also consider options like fully hosting your model as infrastructure as a service (IaaS).
 IaaS provides flexibility but can add operational burden.
-Those options are described in [Application platform](./application-platform.md#online-inferencing).
+These options are described in [Application platform](./application-platform.md#online-inferencing).

 This stage presents the last chance to catch issues before you move the model to production.
 Test processes should include validation steps to make sure the model is configured to provide predictions as expected.

 You should integrate the model into the existing production environment by following **progressive exposure processes and using side-by-side deployments**.
 The canary model is a common way to roll out new models.
 With this method, the user base is increased gradually.
-Blue-grean deployment is another method.
+Blue-green deployment is another method.

 ##### Tools